SapotaCorp

 In the Send Definition (or Guided Send), set a per-hour send rate.
 SFMC will pace the send at that rate instead of dispatching everything at once.

-Same 500k customers receive the email, but spread across ten hours instead of four minutes.
+Same 500k customers receive the email, but spread across 10 hours instead of 4 minutes.
 The website traffic is smoothed, the checkout service handles it, and the conversion rate actually comes in higher because nothing's breaking.

 Where to configure